cryojet/starlight/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what makes this project better.
 Any contributions you make are **greatly appreciated**.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>